microsoft/presidio/docs/index.md

-# Presidio - Data Protection and Anonymization API
+# **Presidio**: Data Protection and Anonymization SDK

-**Context aware, pluggable and customizable PII anonymization service for text and images.**

----

-## What is Presidio

 Presidio _(Origin from Latin praesidium ‘protection, garrison’)_ helps to ensure sensitive data is properly managed and governed.
-It provides fast **_identification_** and **_anonymization_** modules for private entities in text such as credit card numbers, names, locations, social security numbers, bitcoin wallets, US phone numbers, financial data and more.
+It provides fast **_identification_** and **_anonymization_**
+modules for private entities in text and images such as credit card numbers, names, locations, social security numbers, bitcoin wallets, US phone numbers, financial data and more.

 ### Goals